darchr/riscv-validation/README.md

     ./build_benchmarks.sh riscv64-linux-gnu-gcc
     ```
     This will put all microbench binaries in microbench-bins and all
-    microbenchmarks binaries in microbenchmarks-bins.
+    microbenchmark-suite binaries in microbenchmark_suite-bins.

 4. Run all benchmarks on hardware.
 Pass the perf binary path, number of perf
 iterations on microbench (-r flag for perf), and the command line argument for
-microbenchmarks as positional arguments 1, 2, and 3 respectively.
-For example,
+microbenchmark-suite binaries as positional arguments 1, 2, and 3 respectively.
-if you are using the patched kernel that allows for additional perf events
+For example, if you are using the patched kernel that allows for additional perf
-on the HiFive Unmatched:
+events on the HiFive Unmatched:
     ```sh
     ./run_benchmarks.sh ../kernel/linux-5.19.4/tools/perf/perf 10 1000000000
     ```
+    This will output perf CSV files into plots/.

 5. Run benchmarks on gem5.
 To run, the board configuration script path and
 benchmark binaries path must be passed as an argument to`scripts/gem5_bench.sh`.